Kolokuma/Opokuma

 Kolokuma/Opokuma is a Local Government Area of Bayelsa State, Nigeria.
 Its headquarters are in the town of Kaiama.
 Much of the area of the LGA is occupied by the Bayelsa National Forest.

-It has an area of 361 km^{2} and a population of 77,292 at the 2006 census.
+It has an area of 361 km^{2} and an estimated population of 299,453 as at 2024.

-Climate

 The postal code of the area is 560.

+Climate/Geography

+The entire area of Kolokuma Opokuma LGA is 361 square kilometers, with an average temperature of 26 degrees Celsius.
+The Bayelsa National Forest is located in this densely forested region.
+The Efi lake is one of the many rivers and lakes that flow through the region.